meltano/meltano/docs/src/docs/README.md

 Our CEO, Douwe Maan, wrote a detailed post about why we believe in this mission and vision [here](https://meltano.com/blog/meltano-the-strategic-foundation-of-the-ideal-data-stack/).

-## Focus

-Our vision for ELT in the DataOps era involves a decentralized ecosystem of open source connectors and a community of data engineers maintaining and contributing to these projects.

-To make this happen, we are primarily focused on users and teams that have the potential and the necessary technical skills to become **active participants in this community**, rather than those who prefer a hands-off approach with off-the-shelf connectors maintained by a single (paid) provider.

-In order of priority, our target personas are:

-1. **Data consultants** who may become [implementation partners](/partners/)
-   - They frequently write one-off (Python) scripts to extract data from niche sources that aren't supported by commercial EL(T) vendors.
-   - They want to stop reinventing the wheel and standardize their approach to building reliable and reusable custom connectors.
-   - They are willing to open source their custom connectors to share the maintenance burden with the community and, in return, get access to connectors built and maintained by other consulting firms and data engineers.
-   - They want a consistent approach to extracting data from common sources (that are supported by commercial vendors) and niche ones (that aren't).
-   - They want the ability to customize and fix bugs in connectors without having to wait on a vendor.
-   - They want to save their clients money by self-hosting pipelines instead of being beholden to vendor pricing.
-   - They want to give their clients the option of never having their sensitive data pass through systems out of their control for privacy or compliance reasons.
-   - They want to manage their data projects like any other software engineering project, with all of the benefits of version control and CI/CD.
-   - They want to offer clients a (whitelabel) web UI to set up their connections and manage their pipelines.
-2. **Data engineers** with a software development background
-   - They are comfortable using a CLI and want to manage their data project like any other software engineering project, with all of the benefits of version control and CI/CD.
-   - They recognize that connectors are like API client libraries, and are comfortable using open source options even if they may require some tweaking and contributing fixes upstream.
-   - They want a consistent approach to extracting data from common sources (that are supported by commercial vendors) and niche ones (that aren't).
-   - They want the ability to customize and fix bugs in connectors without having to wait on a vendor.
-   - They may not want their sensitive data to pass through systems out of their control for privacy or compliance reasons.
-   - They may want to extract data from region-specific sources and SaaS tools that are not supported by the US-centric commercial vendors.
-   - They may have more development time to spend than money and would rather build and contribute to connectors than pay an expensive vendor.
-3. Developers of **data products**
-   - They want to let their users connect sources directly to their product.
-   - They want to be able to configure and run pipelines programmatically.
-   - They want to leverage existing connectors so they can focus on what their product does with the data instead of getting access to it.
-   - They want to open source any custom connectors they write to share the maintenance burden with the community.

 ## Contributing